zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Server mode

-This entry sets the mode of the Gluu server.
-Possible values are `memory` and `ldap`.
+This entry sets the mode of the Gluu oxAauth server.
+Possible modes are `in-memory` and `ldap`.

-* memory:
+* memory: run the oxAauth server in `in-memory` mode.

-* ldap:
+* ldap: run the oxAauth server in `ldap` mode.
+This is required to work in cluster.

 ```
 <mode>ldap</mode>